k32/2bdb/README.md

         Interleaving t1 (te :: t2) (te :: t)
     | ilv_nil : Interleaving [] [] [].
     ```

+    (It allows nesting, so it can be used to define a system with however many processes)

 ### I/O handler models